 Tom Barren, the central character in this sci-fi novel lives in 2016, but it is not anything like today.
 Instead, it’s more about the future, where we have flying cars, moon bases and other Jetson-like technologies and the reason for this is a man named Lionel Goettreider, who discovered an engine that created unlimited clean energy.

-His father, who eventually invented a time travel machine, gives Tom a job in his lab and co-assigned him for the first ever time travel mission.
+His father, who eventually invented the time-travel machine, gives Tom a job in his lab and co-assigned him for the first ever time travel mission.
 Being an unsuccessful son and following a few mishaps, he decided to launch himself back in 1965, where he inadvertently changes the initial result of Goettreider’s experiment.

 Due to the emergency return feature in his machine, Tom travels back to 2016, but this was not the world from where he left in the first place, instead he wakes up in the current world, where his mother is alive, and his father is happier in a hostile new world.
 In a continuous attempt to rectify his mistake, he develops a bond with his surroundings.